elliott burford is a colectivo futurist!

 The lifestyle.
 Treviso removes you from the clutter of big city distractions and encourages you to appreciate the fundamental.
 Bike rides with friends along the river until you are lost; enjoying local wine in a tiny bar you accidentally discovered and searching for ingredients in the market for dinner with friends – simple, beautiful experiences.

-* tell us about your future plans, what kind of projects are you working on? do you see yourself focusing solely on one discipline (i.e. graphics, illustration, etc) or would you rather continue to explore different mediums?
+CF: Tell us about your future plans.
+Do you see yourself focusing solely on one discipline or would you rather continue to explore different mediums?

 Right now, I’m working on a stationery collection for Libretto, a glass piece for Secondome, luggage graphics for Benetton and a customised wooden toy for Screamdance – but ask me again next week and I’ll have a very different answer.